tgalopin/symfony-translations-checker/README.md

 Symfony Translations Checker is a small PHP tool that checks the coherence of the translations of a Symfony application across locales.
 It is designed to be used as a Continuous Integration tool.

-It fails when it finds:
+It warns about issues for:

 * domains that do not have the same locales as other domains
 * keys that exists in the reference locale but not in another locale